fastapi/fastapi/docs/en/docs/advanced/behind-a-proxy.md

 ## About proxies with a stripped path prefix

-Have in mind that a proxy with stripped path prefix is only one of the ways to configure it.
+Keep in mind that a proxy with stripped path prefix is only one of the ways to configure it.

 Probably in many cases the default will be that the proxy doesn't have a stripped path prefix.